This delicious pull-apart apple fritter bread is filled with roasted apples and a generous cinnamon-sugar filling. A great Fall bake!

 - Cover the pan with plastic wrap and let the dough rise in a warm place until puffy and almost doubled in size, 30 to 60 minutes.

-- Bake the loaf on top of a baking sheet, until golden brown and they sound hollow when tapped, about 35 minutes or until it reaches about 190-195F when tested with an instant read thermometer.
+- Bake the loaf on top of a baking sheet at 350F (regular bake setting/not fan assisted), until golden brown and they sound hollow when tapped, about 35 minutes or until it reaches about 190-195F when tested with an instant read thermometer.
 If the top seems to be at risk of over-browning, cover the top loosely with a sheet of aluminum foil and continue cooking.

 - Remove from oven and allow to cool in the pan for 15 minutes, then run a knife around the edge and remove loaf to a cooling rack set on top of a baking sheet.
 Allow to cool completely.